Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

 What were some of our results?

-Over the course of three years, we facilitated the release of three annual reports on violations of FoRB in South Asia.
+Over three years, we facilitated the release of three annual reports on violations of FoRB in South Asia.

 The theme for the 2021 report was hate speech in South Asia.
 South Asia State of Minorities Report 2021: Hate Speech against Minorities presents chapters from Afghanistan, Bangladesh, India, Nepal, Pakistan, and Sri Lanka to highlight how hate speech has been used in the various country contexts to advocate violence against minority groups and how it has led to their further suppression.

 The theme for the 2020 report was minorities and shrinking civic space.
-This report focused on the status of civic space in South Asia, including social movements, national and international non-governmental organizations (NGOs), civil society organizations (CSOs), the media, academics, and activists, among others.
-A functional civic space depends on the rights i) to associate, ii) assemble peacefully, and iii) freely express views and opinions.
+This report focused on the status of civic space in South Asia, including social movements, national and international non-governmental organizations (NGOs), civil society organizations (CSOs), the media, academics, and activists.
+A functional civic space depends on the rights i) to associate, ii) to assemble peacefully, and iii) to freely express views and opinions.
 Hence, each chapter of the report explored the status of these three ‘basic freedoms’ in several ways.
 Read the press release here and watch the launch webinar here.

 The theme for the 2019 report was minorities, refugees and statelessness.
 The report, which was the outcome of a collaborative initiative of researchers and activists from across South Asia, highlighted how numerous communities, including religious minorities, are denied official refugee or minority status by politicized and discriminatory citizenship laws, leaving them deprived of essential rights and services.

-In addition, 7 biannual bulletins were released over the course of this period.
+In addition, seven biannual bulletins were released throughout this period.